-5. The old lighting design and the new side lighting design with audio and technical needs for the event.
+5. The old lighting design and the new interior lighting design with audio and technical needs for the event.
 (Lighting the seating areas, pinspotting the stations and bars, lighting the stages, dance floor lighting)

 6. Thematic and decor elements (centerpieces, actual furniture such as old antique coaches versus modern leather lounges)